 Jesus’ Life: Chapter 5 – The Sermon On The Mount

-Although Jesus taught a new faith to his disciples, he emphasised that He, the Son of God, had not come to abolish Old Testament teachings.
+Although Jesus taught a new faith to his disciples, he stressed that He, the Son of God, had not come to abolish Old Testament teachings.
 Instead, He said, I have come to fulfil them.

 The Old Testament contains many laws and prophecies.
 The best-known laws are the Ten Commandments and the best-known prophecies, the coming of Jesus, his life, death and resurrection.

 Jesus said, “Whoever obeys and teaches these commandments will be called greatest in the Kingdom of heaven.”

 Jesus spoke these words to his newly appointed twelve Apostles; their role, to spread his teachings to the world.
 (Matthew 5:17-20, Luke 16:16-17)

 Today, a bullish behaviour is often glorified through social circles, giving an impression the ten commandments are old fashioned.
 That’s far from God’s plan.

 As we grow in union with God, we must hold a clear distinction between right and wrong.
 We must also take the time to define our own personal values, morals, integrity and goodness.

 Be proud of yourself, the good that lies in your heart.

 Lord Jesus, help me to see only good in others.
 Direct me towards your ways of compassion, forgiveness and love.